Supply of cell lines

 Cell lines will always be shipped to recipient laboratories as growing cultures, since we cannot guarantee successful resuscitation of frozen stabilates.
 Tick cells in culture can tolerate the range of temperatures experienced during transit by air for up to a week.

 We provide training in tick cell line care and maintenance.
 This is an essential component of successful transfer of tick cells to, and their establishment in, laboratories with little or no previous experience of tick cell culture.
 Recipient scientists (preferably the person who will actually look after the cells) can visit the Biobank to be trained in the specific approach and methods for tick cell cultivation.
-This provides an opportunity to see how the cells should look and behave under normal conditions, before they are transferred to the recipient laboratory where their appearance and growth characteristics may vary as a result of changes in medium components, environmental conditions, operator expertise etc. Exceptionally, if it is not possible for someone from the recipient laboratory to visit the Biobank, Dr Bell-Sakyi will provide training either through a visit (cost paid by the recipient laboratory) or by email/skype/telephone.
-Follow-up support and troubleshooting services will also be provided to all cell line recipients by email/skype/telephone.
+This provides an opportunity to see how the cells should look and behave under normal conditions, before they are transferred to the recipient laboratory where their appearance and growth characteristics may vary as a result of changes in medium components, environmental conditions, operator expertise etc. If it is not possible for someone from the recipient laboratory to visit the Biobank, Dr Bell-Sakyi will provide training either through a visit (cost paid by the recipient laboratory) or electronically.
+Follow-up support and troubleshooting services will also be provided to all cell line recipients electronically.

 Training can also be provided on request in tick organ culture techniques (salivary gland cultures, moulting nymphal and backless adult tick explants) which are of particular application to tick-borne protozoa such as Theileria and Babesia.
 Trainees must provide their own ticks.

 Establishment of new cell lines from ticks and other arthropods

 In response to requests and on receipt of suitable starting material (engorged female or moulting nymphal ticks, gravid female mites and insects, insect eggs), we will attempt to establish new cell lines from tick species or strains which are not already represented in the collection and from other arthropods.